 In the cryptic form of 21-hydroxylase defect, the androgenization is just a little pronounced or is entirely absent.

-In some cases, the synthesis of aldosterone can also be restricted, which results in a salt wasting syndrome with exsiccosis, hyponatremia, hypokalemia, and acidosis.
-Affected babies are apathetic, throw up frequently and need an immediate therapy as they are in vital danger.
+In some cases, the synthesis of aldosterone can also be restricted, which results in a salt-wasting syndrome with exsiccosis, hyponatremia, hypokalemia, and acidosis.
+Affected babies are apathetic, throw up frequently and need immediate therapy as they are in vital danger.

 Diagnostics and Differential Diagnostics of Congenital Adrenal Hyperplasia